Aug 16 2014

 Pretreatment Guide for Homeless Outreach & Housing First: Helping Couples, Youth, and Unaccompanied Adults (paperback/e-book) is now available here.

-- 7 Ways of Helping the Homeless - 2 Minute Video
+- Check out Ways of Helping the Homeless - 2 Minute Video

-- Read an excerpt from the new book- chapter 7 - “Youth Homelessness: Freedom, Rebellion, and the Search for Camaraderie”
+- Chapter 7 - “Youth Homelessness: Freedom, Rebellion, and the Search for Camaraderie” has been nominated for a Pushcart Literary Award

 “This book is essential reading to both people new to the movement to end homelessness and folks who have been in the trenches for many years.”